-Having a pipeline of high-potential employees who can step up to different leadership positions in your company will have a significant impact on the long-term success of your business.
-For example, as noted in research by CEB/Gartner, “only 1 in 7 high performers have the critical motivation and behaviors to be considered a true HIPO [high-potential].”
+Creating a pipeline of high-potential employees who can step up to different leadership positions in your company will have a significant impact on the long-term success of your business.
 Having the skills necessary to complete a task is different from having the skills to oversee others as they complete tasks.

 1. Identifying the Right People